 The first motorcycles were named 'SERIES' (1, 2, 3, 4 & 5) and production was based at Ascot, Berkshire, England.
 The 'Series 5' was the first bike fitted with a telescopic front fork and rectified lighting.
 The others up to then, sported pressed steel Webb girder forks.

-and was named the 'Supreme', a name that was used on the top-of-the-range
+suspension and was named the 'Supreme', a name that was used on the top-of-the-range model through

 1953 - 6" brakes were used for the first time ('Supreme') and '53 saw the last model fitted with girder forks ('Popular').
 All models fitted with 197cc engines and the 'Sidecar' and 'Self Starter' models were introduced.